ccdcoe/CDMCS/Arkime/prepare-laptop.md

     * 0.0.0.0/0 ::/0

+You should be able to run these following commands as a regular (non-root) user.

-To create and provision a new empty virtual machine:
+To create and provision a the `singlehost` virtual machine:

     mkdir something
     cd something